Best Home Warranty Companies of 2026

 48 states

-American Home Shield has some of the most comprehensive coverage on the market — and it comes at a decent price, earning it our pick for best value.
-We also like that the AHS app makes claims easy to file, and it has a feature that lets you video-chat with a home repair expert.
+American Home Shield has some of the most comprehensive coverage on the market — and it comes at a reasonable price, earning it our pick for best value.
+We also like that the AHS app makes claims easy to file.
+It has a feature that lets you video-chat with a home repair expert.

 Pros